robobob13/ambiguous-case-calculator-trig/README.md

 # ambiguous-case-calculator-trig
-Ambigious case calculator (why did I do this lmao)
+Ambigious case calculator for trigonemetry sine rule (why did I do this lmao)

 yeah.